-From Monday 18 May the Gardens of Villa Melzi reopen to the public and inaugurate the 2020 season.
+Saturday, March 27, 2021 the Villa Melzi Gardens reopen to the public and inaugurate the 2021 season.

 The stunning neo-classical architectural complex of Villa Melzi was realized at the beginning of 1800 for Francesco Melzi d'Eril, Duke of Lodi, Vice President of Italian Republic under Napoleon and afterwards Gran Chancellor of the Napoleonic Reign of Italy.